USEPA/EPA_ALPHA_Model/ALPHA_Documentation/overview.rst

 Running ALPHA - Quickstart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Launch Matlab and make sure ``REVS_Common`` is on the Matlab path as described in the installation instructions.
+Launch Matlab and make sure ``REVS_Common`` and ``NVFEL_MATLAB_Tools`` are on the Matlab path as described in the installation instructions.
 As a quick check execute the following Matlab command and if successful, the path to the top-level ALPHA model should return:

 ::